berthelemy/mark.berthelemy.net/collections/_posts/2024-03-24-xerte-review.md

 If you are going to use Xerte, then, unless you're a developer, consider "paying" for it by volunteering with the documentation or the marketing.
 That's where you will probably have the most impact.

+## Response from the product team

+You'll find a helpful response to this review on the associated [LinkedIn post](https://www.linkedin.com/posts/markberthelemy_mark-berthelemy-learning-and-knowledge-activity-7178299698338770944-GLG1)

 ![Xerte screenshot](/post-images/2024/xerte-screenshot.png)